“Outside Boulder. We drove up yesterday and we’re staying through next weekend. Just a bit of a break from work, you know.”

 “Cool.”
 In his mid twenties at best, Eric obtained his style of communication a decade earlier and never bothered to update it.

-I glanced back to see David and Ethan joking and laughing, and conversely, my hiking buddy as miserable as ever.
-At one point, he stopped and pulled out his water bottle allowing all of us to get ahead of him, and then he took his time catching up, which I only happened to notice as I tried to engage Ethan and David in our conversation periodically.
+I glanced back to see Mark and Ethan joking and laughing, and conversely, my hiking buddy as miserable as ever.
+At one point, he stopped and pulled out his water bottle allowing all of us to get ahead of him, and then he took his time catching up, which I only happened to notice as I tried to engage Ethan and Mark in our conversation periodically.

 “So what do you do in Colorado,” I asked Eric as we weaved through an aspen grove.